 Individual and Group Therapy

-Both individual and group therapy sessions are integral parts of dual diagnosis treatment.
+Both individual and group therapy sessions led by dual diagnosis therapists in Cincinnati are integral parts of treatment.
 These sessions focus on understanding the relationship between your addiction and mental health condition, providing coping strategies for both.
+You may undergo Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Motivational Interviewing, or other evidence-based treatment modalities.

 Family Involvement